vicharak-in/vicharak-docs/source/vaaman-linux/linux-configuration-guide/change-uboot-logo.md

 :::{tip}
 If your logo is not already in the correct format, you can use an image editing software like GIMP or Photo-shop to convert it.
-Open the logo in the software, adjust the color depth to 24 bits, and save it in BMP format.
+Open the logo in the software, adjust the colour depth to 24 bits, and save it in BMP format.
 :::

 - Access the U-Boot source code: Obtain the U-Boot source code for Vaaman from Vicharak [U-Boot GitHub repository](https://github.com/vicharak-in/u-boot-vicharak).